whawker/react-jsx-highcharts/README.md

 As of 1.3.0 React JSX Highcharts supports [3D charts](https://whawker.github.io/react-jsx-highcharts/examples/3DChart/index.html).

-As od 2.1.0 Highcharts 6 is supported
+As of 2.1.0 Highcharts 6 is supported

 As of 2.x you are required to use the `withHighcharts` HOC to inject the Highcharts object (see below)